Qiskit/qiskit-addon-pna/README.md

 bias in the final mitigated expectation value.

-3. While letting $\tilde{O}$ grow larger during propagation will increase its accuracy, measuring it becomes more costly.
-It is often practical and sufficient to only measure the largest terms in $\tilde{O}$;
-however, one does not generally know the optimal number of terms to measure for a given $\tilde{O}$ calculation.
+3. While letting $\tilde{O}$ grow larger during propagation will increase its accuracy, measuring it requires taking many more shots on the QPU.
+It is often practical and sufficient to only measure the largest terms in $\tilde{O}$; however, one does not generally know the optimal number of terms to measure for a given $\tilde{O}$ calculation.

 ----------------------------------------------------------------------------------------------------

 ### Documentation

-All documentation is available at https://qiskit.github.io/pauli-prop/.
+All documentation is available at https://qiskit.github.io/qiskit-addon-pna/.

 ----------------------------------------------------------------------------------------------------